+The single alpha code reflects the month of the year in which the manufacture of the lot was initiated (started).
 The Supplier is responsible for the correct application and placement of the month of production code into the lot number.

 - d) Lot Interfix Number: The three digit interfix number indicates the basic material, process, drawing and specification.
 Any change in any of these basic conditions requires a change in the interfix number.
 Any such change requires authorization by the Buyer.
-See MIL-STD-1168 for additional information.
+See MIL-STD-1168 Paragraph 4.1.4.4 for additional information.
 The Supplier is responsible for assigning the interfix number to be used unless the Buyer directs otherwise in writing. - e) Identification of First Article Lot: When first article lots are required by the contract, replace the hyphen between the lot interfix number and the lot sequence number with a capital "A".
 For example: - i) AMC01B001A001 (Indicates interfix 001 first submission) - ii) AMC01C001A002 (Indicates interfix 001 second submission) - iii) AMC01M002A001 (Indicates interfix 002 first submission, etc.) - f) Lot Sequence Number: The three digit lot sequence number identifies a lot according to the sequence of production within each lot interfix number.
 The lot sequence number within each interfix begins with "001" and continues ("002", "003", etc.) until the lot interfix is changed.
 Generally, a new lot sequence number will be used each time the Supplier begins production against a new purchase order line item.
-See MIL-STD-1168 for additional information.
-The Supplier is responsible for the assignment of the lot sequence number and for making changes as necessary. - g) Ammunition Lot Suffix Number Application of the Ammunition Lot Suffix Number is intended for ammunition items as defined by MIL-STD-1168.
+See MIL-STD-1168 Paragraph 4.1.5.3 for additional information.
+The Supplier is responsible for the assignment of the lot sequence number and for making changes as necessary. - g) Ammunition Lot Suffix Number Application of the Ammunition Lot Suffix Number is intended for ammunition items as defined by MIL-STD-1168 Paragraph 3.2.
 Always contact the Buyer before planning rework of ammunition items. - The ammunition lot suffix, when required, becomes an integral part of the lot number and is applied directly after the sequence number as shown below.
-Lot suffixes consist of one (1) capital alpha character.
-The suffix is used in identifying lots which are reworked.
+Lot suffixes consist of one (1) alpha character and it is a capital letter.
+The suffix is used in identifying lots which are being reworked.
 The lot suffix is assigned in alphabetical sequence starting with the letter "A".
 Lots reworked twice are marked with "B".
 Each subsequent rework is shown by the use of the next letter alphabetically except that letters E, I, O and X are not used in this series.
 For example: Lot ABC01J006-002 is an original production lot which was rejected and later reworked.
-After rework, the lot number becomes ABC01J006-002A. - 4) Traceability refers to the ability to identify the original manufacturer's lot numbers, date codes, inspection and test data as required by the specification(s).
-MIL-STD-1168 lot numbering is not required for all material.
-Contact the Buyer for guidance.
-Even if parts and material do not require MIL-STD-1168 lot numbering, product traceability and lot control are still required under this purchase order.
-The Supplier must be able to provide, on demand, positive traceability through the use of lot, batch or serial numbers from raw materials to manufactured lots, including any special processes and testing.
-Material and supporting documentation furnished under this purchase order agreement shall be identified with a unique date code or lot number for each lot (manufacturer/heat number/lot number/batch number/etc.), traceable to the raw material(s) used in their fabrication.
+After rework, the lot number becomes ABC01J006-002A. - 4) MIL-STD-1168 lot numbering is not required for all material.
+If in doubt whether MIL-STD-1168 lot numbering applies, contact the Buyer for guidance.
+However, even if parts and material do not require MIL-STD-1168 lot numbering, product traceability and lot control is still required under this purchase order.
+Traceability refers to the ability to identify the original manufacturer's lot numbers and date codes, including inspection and test data as required by the specification(s).
+The Supplier must be able to provide, on demand, positive traceability (through the use of lot/batch or serial numbers) from raw materials, to manufactured lots, and up through and including any special processes and testing.
+Items furnished under this purchase order agreement (packing list, certifications and other applicable documents), shall be identified with a unique date code or lot number for each lot (manufacturer/heat number/lot number/batch number/etc.), and traceable to the raw material(s) used in their fabrication.